royge/django-push-notifications/README.rst

 - gcm.GCMError(NotificationError): An error was returned by GCM.
 This is never raised when using bulk notifications.
 - apns.APNSError(NotificationError): Something went wrong upon sending APNS notifications.
 - apns.APNSDataOverflow(APNSError): The APNS payload exceeds its maximum size and cannot be sent.
+- pushy.PushyError(NotificationError): An error was returned by Pushy.

 Tastypie support